The 9 Types of Tiger Species From Around the World

 ©public domain – License

-Once found throughout the riverine valleys of Central Asia and the Middle East, this tiger species went extinct in the 1970s.
+Once found throughout the riverine valleys of Central Asia and the Middle East, this tiger subspecies went extinct in the 1970s.
 Caspian tigers succumbed to habitat loss—they specialized in many of the same environments that humans find favorable for agriculture and habitation—and overhunting.
 Males grew up to 10 feet long, and weighed up to 530 pounds, with females a little smaller.
-Caspian tigers hunted deer, mountain sheep, and wild pig.
+Caspian tigers hunted deer, mountain sheep, and wild pigs.

 9. Siberian (Amur) Tiger